ToddMaxey/Settings-for-TLS-and-.Net-to-enforce-strong-crypto/README.md

 # Settings-for-TLS-and-.Net-to-enforce-strong-crypto

-The PowerShell script is the REG file + it disabled RC4
+The PowerShell script is the same as the REG file

 The REG file here set the following: